RusselMcGrady/Multi-head-attention-based-MetaR/README.md

 # Intro

-This repo gives the code of paper: [**Resource recommendation based on industrial knowledge graph in low-resource conditions**](IJCIS) which propose a Multi-head attention based Meta Relational Learning framework for link prediction.
+This repo gives the code of paper: [**Resource recommendation based on industrial knowledge graph in low-resource conditions**](IJCIS) which propose a Multi-head attention based Meta Relational Learning framework for link prediction, and the code of paper [**Scientific and Technological Resource Sharing Model Based on Few-Shot Relational Learning**](IEICE).
 The insight is based on the previous work MetaR by optimizing both the relation-meta learner and the embedding learner: repo (https://github.com/AnselCmy/MetaR).

 <p align="center"><img src='./imgs/overview.png' width='70%' /></p>